jarlefosen/INF5750-group-assignment/README.md

 Just run `./link_hooks.sh` and it will do it's job!

+It will check javascript files that you have edited.

 ## Setup

 It is important that you have NPM intsalled before you run this app.